joanapazcardoso/cv/README.md

 - [El Tracker](https://eltracker.io)

-### Digital Marketing Consultant at RESULTADOS DIGITAIS – Marketing Automation SaaS - (June 2014 to September 2014)
+### Digital Marketing Consultant at RESULTADOS DIGITAIS – Marketing Automation SaaS - (June 2014 to September 2014) Brazil
 A brief but very intense experience in one of the biggest saas and fast-growing startups in Brazil.
 I was part of the Partner Success team and had to” hunt” digital marketing agencies, enable them on inbound marketing and marketing automation, and close the partnership deal with Resultados Digitais by bringing new customers to the product through the channel program.

 I was responsible for the strategic planning in digital marketing for each partner and their respective client.
 Help our partners and customers to get educated was the core of my responsibilities, aiming to reduce churn and increase the retention rate.
 I also produced content for the company’s blog